-The Cancer Risk associated with the operation of the proposed diesel IC engine is less than 1.0 in a million.
+The Cancer Risks associated with the operation of the proposed diesel IC engines are less than 1.0 ... in a million.
 In accordance with the District's Risk Management Policy, the project is approved without Toxic Best Available Control Technology (T-BACT).

-To ensure that human health risks will not exceed District allowable levels; the permit conditions listed on page 1 of this report must be included for the proposed unit.
+To ensure that human health risks will not exceed District allowable levels; the permit conditions listed on Page 1 of this report must be included for the proposed units.